isomerpages/nhg-redcap/pages/contact-us.md

       - phone: ""
       - email: ""
-      - other: The NHG REDCap Helpdesk can only provide support and assistance to NHG Institution Staff and NHG-REDCap Users
+      - other: The NHG REDCap Helpdesk can only provide support and assistance to NHG Institution Staff and NHG-REDCap Users.
     title: Important
 feedback: ""
 ---